Senior Locally Engaged Information Technology Professional (LEITP) / Manager

 Summary of duties:

-Under the supervision of the Information Systems Manager, the Senior LEITP provides problem resolution and technical support to the client community at the mission in the daily use of information management, informatics and telecommunications hardware and software.
+Under the supervision of the Information Systems Manager, the LEITP Team Leader coordinates and provides problem resolution and technical support to the client community at the mission in the daily use of information management, informatics and telecommunications hardware and software.
 (Hereinafter referred to as IM and IT Systems).

-The Senior LEITP Manager supervises three (3) LEITPs, working as a technical expert and in a team leader capacity in monitoring, assigning tasks, and delegating various duties to support and run the day-to-day operations of unclassified systems for the mission’s IT program.
+The LEITP Team Leader manages, and is accountable, for the day-to-day operations of the IT Program in the mission, which includes services delivery, development, project management, service agreements negotiations and supervision of three (3) LEITP staff.
 The team provides technical advice and coaching to users, coordinates the development of training plans to facilitate the exchange of knowledge, and increase the effective and efficient use of Mission’s various IM and IT Systems.

-The Senior LEITP Manager provides remote problem resolution and technical support on the daily use of IM and IT Systems, to the client community in one or more micro/small mission sites, or to a remote venue being used in support of high level visit/s;
+The LEITP Team Leader coordinates on-site and remote problem resolution and technical support on the daily use of IM and IT Systems, to the client community in one or more micro/small mission sites, or to a remote venue being used in support of high level visit/s.

 Candidates must demonstrate clearly how they meet the Language, Education and Experience requirements listed below.
 All communication relating to this process, including email correspondence may be used in the assessment of qualifications.